 |Collected when you sign up for the Spotify Service or when you update your account|

-The type of data collected depends on the type of Service Option you have, how you create your account, the country you are in, and if you use third party services to sign in.
+The type of data collected and used depends on the type of Service Option you have.
+It also depends on how you create your account, the country you are in, and if you use third party services to sign in.
 This may include your:

 We receive some of this data from you e.g. from the sign up form or account page.

-|Street Address Data||We may ask for your street address for the following reasons:
+|Street Address Data||We may ask for and process your street address for the following reasons:

 |Collected through your use of the Spotify Service|

-||Personal data collected about you when you’re accessing and/or using the Spotify Service.
+||Personal data collected and processed about you when you’re accessing or using the Spotify Service.

 Information about how you use Spotify

-Your general (non-precise) locationThis may be understood from technical data (e.g. your IP address, language setting of your device, or payment currency).
+Your general location includes country, region or state.
+We may learn this from technical data (e.g. your IP address, language setting of your device) or payment currency.

-Motion-generated or orientation-generated mobile sensor data (e.g. accelerometer or gyroscope) if needed to provide features of the Spotify Service that require this data.
+Motion-generated or orientation-generated device sensor data if needed to provide features of the Spotify Service that require this data.
 This is data which your device collects about the way you move or hold your device.

 |Additional data you may choose to give us|

-||If voice features are available in your market and only where you’ve chosen to use a voice feature, we collect and process voice data.
+||If voice features are available in your market and where you’ve chosen to use a voice feature, we collect and process voice data.
 Voice data means audio recordings of your voice and transcripts of those recordings.

-|Payment and Purchase Data||If you make any purchases from Spotify (including a paid Service Option) or sign up for a trial, we will need to process your payment data.
+|Payment and Purchase Data||If you make any purchases from Spotify or sign up for a paid Service Option or a trial, we will need to process your payment data.

-|Contests, Surveys, and Sweepstakes Data||When you complete any forms, respond to a survey or questionnaire, or take part in a contest or sweepstake, we collect the personal data you provide.|
+|Survey and Research Data||When you respond to a survey or take part in user research, we collect and use the personal data you provide.|

 |Categories of third parties||Description||Data categories|

-|Authentication partners||If you register for or log into our services using another service, we’ll receive your information from them to help create your account with us.||User Data|
+|Authentication partners||If you register for or log into the Spotify Service using another service, that service will send your information to us.
+This information helps create your account with us.||User Data|

-|Third party applications, services and devices you connect to your Spotify account||If you connect your Spotify account to a third party application, service and/or devices, we may collect certain information from them to make the integration possible.
+|Third party applications, services and devices you connect to your Spotify account||If you connect your Spotify account to a third party application, service or device, we may collect and use information from them.
+This collection is to make the integration possible.

 These third party apps, services or devices may include:

-|Technical service partners||We work with technical service partners that give us certain data, such as mapping IP addresses to non-precise location data (e.g., city, state).
+|Technical service partners||We work with technical service partners that give us certain data.
+This includes mapping IP addresses to non-precise location data (e.g., country or region, city, state).

 This makes it possible for Spotify to provide the Spotify Service, content, and features.

-|Payment partners||If you choose to pay through third parties (e.g. telco carriers) or by invoice, we may get data from our payment partners.
+|Payment partners and Merchants||If you choose to pay through third parties (e.g. telco carriers) or by invoice, we may get data from our payment partners.

 This allows us to:

-|Advertising and marketing partners||We may get data about you from certain advertising or marketing partners.
+|Advertising and marketing partners||We receive inferences from certain advertising or marketing partners.
 These inferences are the partners’ understanding of your interests and preferences.